 Former U.S. Ambassador to the Republic of Cameroon Janet Garvey worked in the Foreign Service for 33-years and now serves as a member of Northeastern’s faculty.
 She describes the importance of specialized knowledge for aspiring ambassadors:

-“Studying international relations and learning about global issues is an excellent way to prepare for a diplomatic career,” said Ambassador Garvey.
+“Studying international relations and learning about global issues is an excellent way to prepare for a diplomatic career,” says Ambassador Garvey.
 “Although diplomats often have different backgrounds, an interest in the world and a base of knowledge about international relations is extremely useful.
 Diplomats are always learning, whether it is a new language or a new culture.
 Having studied those topics at the graduate level is not just good preparation, it demonstrates the capacity to continue to learn.”

 Exactly which graduate degree will make the most sense for you, will depend on your unique aspirations.
 A master’s degree or PhD in public administration, public policy, political science, or international relations can all be effective in helping you develop the expertise that will be required of you.

 Northeastern’s Master’s degree in Global Studies and International Relations, for example, is specifically designed to help students prepare for an advanced diplomatic role.
 By completing the program, students gain specialized knowledge that will enable them to frame and evaluate global challenges by drawing on perspectives and methods from diverse fields of study.
 What’s more, five concentrations—including Global Health and Development, Conflict Resolution, Diplomacy, International Economics and Consulting, and Global Student Mobility—allow students to hone in on the topic that they are most interested in building a career around.

 3. Gain work experience.